Langdale axe industry: Context

 The Langdale industry was one of many which extracted hard stone for manufacture into polished axes.
 The Neolithic period was a time of settlement on the land, and the development of farming on a large scale.
-Maintenance of the forest cover was necessary in order to plant crops and rear animals, so axes were a staple tool, not just for clearance but also for wood working timber for houses, boats and other structures.
+Clearance of the forest cover was necessary in order to plant crops and rear animals, so axes were a staple tool, not just for clearance but also for wood working timber for houses, boats and other structures.
 Flint was probably the most widely used, simply because it was available from numerous flint mines in the downlands, such as Grimes Graves, Cissbury and Spiennes.
 Blades from roughing-out from flint and chert could also be used as small knives, arrowheads and other small sharp tools such as burins and awls.

 But other hard and tough stones were used, such as igneous rocks from Penmaenmawr in North Wales, and similar working areas to Langdale have been found there.
 Many other locations for production of axes have been suggested (but not always found) across the country including Tievebulliagh in County Antrim, sites in Cornwall, Scotland and the Charnwood Forest in Leicestershire.
 It is also likely that bluestone axes were exported from the Preseli hills in Pembrokeshire.
 The industry was also widely developed elsewhere in the world, such as in Australia at Mount William stone axe quarry which used a similar rock until relatively recent times.

 The variety of rocks used in polished tools and other artefacts is evident in museum collections, not all of the sources of the rocks having been positively identified.
 Taking sections is necessarily destructive of part of the artefact, and thus discouraged by many museums.
 Likewise, the rocks or anvils used to polish the axes are rare in Britain but common in France and Sweden.

 Radiocarbon dating at the Langdale stone axe factory site suggests that it was in operation for about 1,000 years during the Neolithic period.

 Current thinking links the manufacturers of the axes to some of the first Neolithic stone circles such as that at Castlerigg.